NAME

 DESCRIPTION

-The gain correction applied to the event data is the result of an interpolation on temperature and on time.
+The PI values calculation is the result of an interpolation on temperature and on time.
 First, for each event the two rows valid for the epochs closest to the time of the observation are chosen.
 Then for each row, given the temperature of the frame, the task performs a temperature interpolation of the gain coefficients between the two nearest temperatures to the one of the frame, thus obtaining two sets of coefficients for two contiguous timestamps.
 Finally, a second interpolation with respect to time between these two sets of coefficients is performed.

-'xrtcalcpi' by default uses the XRT gain file, appropriate for each mode, stored in CALDB, but it can be replaced with a user input gain file input by the user (parameter 'gainfile').
+'xrtcalcpi' by default uses the XRT gain file, appropriate for each mode, stored in CALDB, but it can be replaced with an input gain file supplied by the user (parameter 'gainfile').
 The user-provided gain file must have the same format as the XRT gain file in the Calibration Database.

-The nominal gain of the instrument is currently set to 10 eV per channel and is used by 'xrtcalcpi' if the parameter 'gainnom' is set to a negative value (default).
+The unit of the PI column is set to 10 eV per channel.
 Users can adjust the PI values via the parameter 'offset' and 'gainnom'.
 These values can be obtained with the XSPEC command 'gain' that provides a slope and a constant.
-The parameter 'offset' should be set equal to the constant obtained by the XSPEC 'gain' command and the parameter 'gainnom' should be set equal to the slope obtained by the XSPEC 'gain' command multiplied by the default value of eV per channel.
+The parameter 'offset' should be set equal to the constant obtained by the XSPEC 'gain' command and the parameter 'gainnom' should be set equal to the slope obtained by the XSPEC 'gain' command multiplied by the default value of eV per channel (10).

 PARAMETERS